BurntSushi/termcolor/README-NEW.md

   color and full Unicode support.
 Unlike GNU grep, `ripgrep` stays fast while supporting Unicode (which is always on).

+In other words, use `ripgrep` if you like speed, sane defaults, fewer bugs and Unicode.

 ### Is it really faster than everything else?

 Yes.
 A large number of benchmarks with detailed analysis for each is